 Congratulations on deciding to build your family through adoption.
 You are embarking on a wonderful journey that will begin with a home study investigation and end with the joy of a child.
 To be eligible to adopt a child domestically or internationally, you must successfully complete a home study investigation.

-If you are choosing to adopt a child from a foriegn country (international or inter-country adoption) your home study must be conducted by an adoption agency that is authorized/licensed in your state of residence and that has achieved Hague Accrediation from the Council on Accreditation.
+If you are choosing to adopt a child from a foreign country (international or inter-country adoption) your home study must be conducted by an adoption agency that is authorized/licensed in your state of residence and that has achieved Hague Accreditation.
 Family Connections, Inc. is an authorized adoption agency that is Hague Accredited.
-The agency provides Primary Provider Services for families adopting from Ukraine and Pakistan and provides home study and post-adoption supervision services for families adopting from any foriegn country.
+The agency provides Primary Provider Services for families adopting from Belize, Bulgaria, Honduras, Hungary, Jamaica and Pakistan.
+We also provide home study and post-adoption supervision services for families adopting from any foreign country.

 The Purpose of the Home Study Investigation Is: